bobemoe/LineupNinja/README.md

 ## Configure the WP Plugin.
 Global:

 * archive : `true` to enable keeping archive copies of the published data (useful for debugging/rolling back). `false` will only keep the current published version.

 Feeds:

-Define as many feeds as you like (e.g. different events or years) Note each feed must have and numerical ID (2018 and 2019 in the settings example)
+Define as many feeds as you like (e.g. different events or years).
+Note each feed must have and numerical ID (2018 and 2019 in the settings example)

 * api_url : the URL from LineupNinja that was given to you when you published your lineup, including your username/password if you set one in your publishing settings.
 It should look something like `https://username:password@api.lineup.ninja/json/your_publication_url`
 * post_parent : the wordpress post ID that you'd like to be the parent of all session and lineup index pages.
 This will be used for breadcrumb links etc.
 * url_prefix : to keep the virtual pages all in one place and avoid naming conflicts with your real pages, choose a URL prefix here.
 Recommended to use "/lineup".